cgsaxner/UB_Segmentation/README.md

 # Automatic urinary bladder segmentation in CT images using deep learning
 A framework for urinary bladder segmentation in CT images using deep learning.

-Contains code to train and test two different segmentation network architectures using training and testing data obtained from combined PET/CT scans.
+Contains code to train and test two different deep neural network architectures for semantic segmentation using training and testing data obtained from combined PET/CT scans.

 ## Requirements
 To use the framework, you need: